-We are a dedicated group of volunteer activists, who are passionate about protecting the places we love to spend time.
-We are a non-profit, grassroots organization who work at the local, state, and federal level.
-At the local level we strive to be an integral part of our San Francisco community by organizing such events as as beach cleanups, educational, and social gatherings.
-At the state and federal level, we send representatives to educate and fight for policy change for the greater impact.
+Surfrider San Francisco is a dedicated group of volunteer activists who are passionate about protecting the places we love to spend time.
+We are a non-profit, grassroots organization working at the local, state, and federal level.
+At the local level we strive to be an integral part of our San Francisco community by organizing beach cleanups, educational events, and social gatherings.
+At the state and federal level, we educate and fight for policy change for the greater impact.

-Our mission is to keep our Ocean, Waves, and Beaches clean for all to enjoy, and find creative ways to prevent plastic pollution from making it to the beach and ocean in the first place.
-Based on our geography, we are on the front lines to the threat of sea level rise and are working with the City, among numerous other stakeholders, to make sure we protect our coastlines without destroying our beaches.
+Our mission is to keep our ocean, waves, and beaches clean for all to enjoy, and find creative ways to prevent plastic pollution from entering the beach and ocean.
+Based on our geography, we are on the front lines to the threat of sea level rise and are working with the City and numerous other stakeholders to protect our coastlines and preserve our beaches.

 Founded in 1984 by a handful of visionary surfers in Malibu, California, the Surfrider Foundation is a non-profit grassroots organization that now maintains over 500,000 members, 84 chapters, and 40 clubs.

-Surfrider San Francisco’s Executive Committee (EC) consists of 5 members and supports the Chapter’s operations and Program needs.
+Surfrider San Francisco’s Executive Committee (EC) volunteers support the Chapter’s operations and program needs.